avleichko/question-service/README.md

 ```
 ui sends data to remote service.
-This service can work only with csv files .
+This service can work only with txt files .
 file size needs to be less then 30mb.
 thiese limitations could be changed on serach service side (update application.yml required)